mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_volumes.rst

 Volumes
 =======

-This section covers the different types of volume data sources included with Mitsuba.
-These plug-ins are intended to be used together with the medium plugins and provide three-dimensional spatially varying density and albedo fields.
+This section covers fields that implement the volume role.
+These plugins are intended to be used together with medium plugins and provide three-dimensional, spatially varying density and albedo data.
+The ``<volume>`` XML tag selects this role, while Python loaders return the plugin as an ``mi.Field`` directly.